Chautauqua: self-hostable audiobook pipeline (BNM, multi-backend TTS, M4B export). Mirror of github.com/elog08/chautauqua.

 Example: mid-range PC (16 GB RAM, integrated GPU, quad-core CPU)

-AMD/Intel integrated graphics (Vega, UHD, etc.) are not supported by any TTS backend — MLX needs Apple Silicon and vLLM needs NVIDIA CUDA.
+AMD/Intel integrated graphics (Vega, UHD, etc.) are not supported by any TTS backend — MLX needs Apple Silicon and CUDA needs NVIDIA.
 Three good options:

 Option A — Cloud TTS (recommended).
-Offload rendering to Gemini or Voxtral.
+Offload rendering to Gemini.
 Your PC runs only the orchestration stack (Docker), which is lightweight.
 Best quality-per-dollar and fastest turnaround.

 cp .env.example .env